 In fact, you could consider it the reverse of the McCartneys’ famous “Meat Free Mondays”: an initiative started by world-famous vegetarian and his daughters to get people to consume less meat.
 A flexitarian diet is more like “Meat Only Allowed On Mondays (Or Any Other Chosen Day of the Week)”, which admittedly isn’t as catchy.

-As long as you’re eating more vegetarian or vegan meals than meat ones, you can be consider yourself on a flexitarian diet!
+As long as you’re making food choices that see you eating more vegetarian or vegan meals than meat ones, you can consider yourself on a flexitarian diet!

 It really is as simple as that.

 There are 5 main reasons people might choose to go on a flexitarian diet which are very similar to why people choose to go vegetarian or vegan: ethical, environmental, health, weight loss, and financial.

 This is the main reason most people want to reduce the amount of animal products and meat consumption from their diet.
 The meat and dairy industry are quite notorious for the mistreatment of animals.
 Even if some practices are considered “humane”, the animals are still being slaughtered or exploited whether they’re being pampered or not!